Spain's rescued banks get more aid from deposit guarantee fund

 The Deposit Guarantee Fund, or FGD, primarily designed to shield deposits of 100,000 euros or less and backed by Spain's healthy banks, will take minority stakes in the two lenders as a result of the deal.

-As part of a 41-billion-euro rescue of Spanish banks last year with European funds, customers at bailed-out banks with investments in risky products, such as subordinated debt, were forced to convert these into shares at varying discounts.
+As part of a 41 billion euro rescue of Spanish banks last year with European funds, customers at bailed-out banks, with investments in risky products such subordinated debt, were forced to convert these into shares, at varying discounts.

 But banks like NCG Banco and Catalunya Banc were not publicly listed so the government is using the guarantee fund to buy out their shares instead.